Learning to Generate Text-grounded Mask for Open-world Semantic Segmentation from Only Image-Text Pairs: Introduction

-To tackle such limitation, we propose the \fullbold (\method) framework, which addresses the training-test discrepancy issue by directly learning to align text and region of interest from the image-text data.
-Our key idea is to incorporate a text grounding procedure within contrastive learning as shown in \cref{fig:concept-comp}.
-To be specific, given a pair of image and text, we first obtain a segmentation mask indicating text-grounded regions using a grounder, compute grounded region embeddings using the segmentation mask, and finally apply contrastive learning between the text and the grounded region.
-By re-formulating the contrastive loss to be directly affected by the segmentation quality, \method enables to train the grounder and directly improves the quality of text-region level alignment in an end-to-end manner.
-In addition, we present a unified evaluation protocol with widely used 8 semantic segmentation datasets and compare existing methods in the same setting using the protocol. \method achieves state-of-the-art zero-shot segmentation performance with large margins in all datasets as shown in \cref{fig:radar}.
+To address this train-test discrepancy, we propose the \fullbold (\method) framework, which allows a model to learn region-text alignment directly from the image-text pairs without any dense annotations.
+Our key idea is to incorporate a text grounding procedure within contrastive learning as illustrated in \cref{fig:concept-comp}, where \method generates a segmentation mask indicating text-grounded regions, computes grounded region embeddings using the mask, and applies contrastive learning between text and grounded region.
+By re-formulating the contrastive loss to be directly affected by the segmentation quality, \method enables end-to-end training of the grounder and directly improves the quality of region-text level alignment.
+We also present a unified evaluation protocol using widely used 8 semantic segmentation datasets and compare existing methods in the same setting.
+As a result, \method achieves state-of-the-art zero-shot segmentation performance with large margins in all datasets, as shown in \cref{fig:radar}.

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=.7cm,noitemsep,nosep] \item We introduce a novel framework for open-world semantic segmentation, named \fullname, which directly optimizes alignment between text and region of interest without train-test discrepancy, thus learning to generate more precise segmentation masks even from only image-text pairs. \item We present a unified evaluation protocol and re-evaluate recent open-world segmentation models for a fair and direct comparison. \item We achieve the new state-of-the-art zero-shot segmentation performance on 8 segmentation datasets with large margins compared to existing methods. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=.7cm,noitemsep,nosep] \item We introduce a novel framework for open-world segmentation, named \fullname (\method), which enables learning region-text alignment directly without train-test discrepancy, thus learning to generate more precise segmentation masks through only image-text pairs. \item We present a unified evaluation protocol and re-evaluate recent open-world segmentation models for a fair and direct comparison. \item We achieve the new state-of-the-art zero-shot segmentation performance on 8 segmentation datasets with large margins compared to existing methods. \end{itemize}